Vanessa Hua

 Vanessa Hua is an American writer and journalist.

 Early life and education

 Hua was born to a Taiwanese American family.
 She graduated from Stanford University with a bachelor's degree in English and a master's degree in media studies.
-She graduated from the University of California, Riverside's creative writing Master of Fine Arts (M.F.A.) program in 2009.
+She then earned a Master of Fine Arts (M.F.A.) in creative writing from the University of California, Riverside in 2009.

 Career

 She is the author of Deceit and Other Possibilities (2020) and A River of Stars (2018) and the novel, Forbidden City (2022).
 She is a member of the San Francisco Writers' Grotto.

 Hua has worked as a journalist at the Los Angeles Times, Hartford Courant, San Francisco Examiner, and the San Francisco Chronicle.
 Hua was a weekly columnist for the San Francisco Chronicle from 2016 to 2023.

 Hua has taught at Warren Wilson College's master of fine arts (MFA) program.

 She received a National Endowment for the Arts Literature Fellowship award in 2020.